wp-plugins/photo-gallery/readme.txt

 5.8.7 Enable Pagination for Blog Style view.
 Choose whether to have pagination for the Blog Style view or not.

 Step 6:  Creating/Editing Themes for different views of the Photo Gallery.
-Use one of the default themes or click “Add new” button to create a new theme.
+Use one of the default themes or click `Add new` button to create a new theme.
 6.1 Thumbnails.
 6.1.1 Name.
 Provide a name for the theme.
 6.1.2 Margin.
 Define the space around the thumbnail in pixels.